Lorti/manu.ninja/_posts/2016-02-02-topconf-linz-2016-tuesday.md

 ---
 layout: post
-title:  Topconf Linz 2016, Tuesday
+title:  Topconf Linz 2016 -- Tuesday
 date:   2016-02-02
 categories: coding
 ---

+Today was the [second day](http://topconf.com/linz-2016/schedule/2016-02-02/) of Topconf Linz 2016.
+I have seen Phil Nash's talk about service workers and then stayed on the _New Ways To Manage_ track for the rest of the day.
+Here are my notes from these talks.

 ## Opening Keynote: One size does not fit all: Carving up stuff for fun and profit -- Stefan Tilkov

 (Micro-)services, bounded contexts, components, modules, classes, structs and records, procedures and functions – whatever structuring mechanism we’re talking about, a recurring challenge is to find the right size for things.
 Opposing forces influence our decisions from both technical and organizational perspectives, and strategies for finding a good balance are few and far between.
 Let’s take a closer look at what works, what doesn’t, and why.

 ---

 ## The web is getting pushy -- Phil Nash

 The battle between native and web rages on.
 The browsers are fighting hard to tear down the benefits that native developers have relied on since the inception of mobile platforms.
 Geolocation, sorted.
 Accelerometer, done.
 Performance, we'll come back to that.
 But one of the greatest draws for native developers has been push notifications, for the web, email alerts just don't cut it.